intentee/paddler.intentee.com/content/docs/best-practices/how-to-handle-the-load.md

 There are two things about the buffer you can customize:

 - The maximum number of requests that can be buffered `--max-buffered-requests` (default value is 30 requests)
-- The maximum time the requests can spend in the buffe `--buffered-request-timeout` (default value is 10,000 milliseconds)
+- The maximum time the requests can spend in the buffer `--buffered-request-timeout` (default value is 10,000 milliseconds)

 Paddler starts with some default values, but you can customize both of these numbers when starting the balancer.